714 related texts · 5 related myths · Page 3 of 15

 The sages teach us that God bestowed three gifts upon the world: wisdom, strength, and wealth.
 But these gifts, potent as they are, come with a caveat.
 If they originate from God, ...

-It's more than just a simple pleasure; it's a connection to something profound.
 This blessing, this goodness, isn't just about the taste in our mouths.
-It's about the health that f...
+It's about the health that flows through our bodies, whether we eat a little or a lot.
+As the Psalmist sings...

-But the idea behind it?
+The idea behind it?
 Absolutely massive.
 The text is, essentially, a declaration of faith and reliance on God.
-It begins with a powerful affirmation: "Blessed be God for ever Am...
+It begins with a powerful affirmation: "Blessed be God for ever Amen! ...

 Jewish mysticism suggests you might be right.
-The Tikkun (spiritual repair)ei Zohar, a central text of Kabbalah, explores the concept of divine rebuke, a daily reminder from the he...
+The Tikkunei (spiritual repair) Zohar, a central text of Kabbalah, explores the concept of divine rebuke, a daily reminder from the he...

-The Tikkun (spiritual repair)ei Zohar, as many know, is a collection of commentaries that "repairs" or "rectifies" the deeper meanings of the Torah.
+The Tikkunei (spiritual repair) Zohar, as many know, is a collection of commentaries that "repairs" or "rectifies" the deeper meanings of the Torah.
 It's not exactly light reading....

-The Tikkun (spiritual repair)ei Zohar, a companion to the Zohar, delves into the deeper meanings of the Torah.
+The Tikkunei (spiritual repair) Zohar, a companion to the Zohar, explores the deeper meanings of the Torah.
 In one particular passage, it explores the verse "As Y”Y lives!
-Lie d...
+Lie down...

-There’s a secret tucked away in the Tikkun (spiritual repair)ei Zohar, a particularly mystical section of the Zohar, that might just change the way you approach your daily devotion...
+There’s a secret tucked away in the Tikkunei (spiritual repair) Zohar, a particularly mystical section of the Zohar, that might just change the way you approach your daily devotion...